How to make a beautiful DIY magnolia leaf garland to hang in your home for the Christmas holiday.

 I’ve never done this kind of craft before but figured out a plan and, as soon as they were picked, the hubs and I set to work wrapping the magnolia leaves.

-Supplies for a DIY Magnolia Leaf Garland
+Supplies to make a DIY Magnolia Leaf Garland

 This was really easy to do but it did take some time.
-We ended up spending about 2 hours, over the course of 2 evenings, to make our garland.
+We ended up spending about 2 hours, over the course of 2 evenings, to make our leaf garland.

 We started out by wrapping 3 leaves together using floral wire.
 Once we got a good pile going, hubs continued wrapping while I started attaching each trio to the covered craft wire.